D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 ## Preamble

-This document was started at the “Meeting on unified A&M data policies” in FZ Juelich (see https://indico.euro-fusion.org/event/3240/) with the continuation of the discussion supported by a dedicated IAEA TM  (see https://conferences.iaea.org/e/GNAMPP-3).
+This document was initiated as an outcome of the “Meeting on unified A&M data policies” in FZ Juelich (see https://indico.euro-fusion.org/event/3240/) triggered at the Decennial IAEA Technical Meeting on Atomic, Molecular and Plasma-Material Interaction Data for Fusion Science and Technology 2024 (AMPMI 2024) held at the University of Helsinki, Finland, with follow-up discussion supported by a dedicated IAEA TM (see https://conferences.iaea.org/e/GNAMPP-3).
 It reflects the views of the informal researcher group formed during those meeting including indirect participants.
-This document is a product of those discussions and joint effort approved by consensus between the main participants listed in section "Pariticipants".
+This document is a product of those discussions and joint effort approved by consensus between the main participants listed in section "Participants".

+->1 Link Helsinki

 ## Participants